This Web Page is Memory

 the broadcast media never mentioned the topic.

-in a few “pin-up” magazines which were not widely available and certainly
+pictures in a few “pin-up” magazines which were not widely available and

-thus grow up in a state of blissful ignorance of the change adolescence would
+could thus grow up in a state of blissful ignorance of the change adolescence

 19-year-old Italian film actress, Silvana Mangano who appeared in an Italian film, Bitter Rice, released in